arnodelorme/wp15/BIDScramble/README.md

 ```
 usage: scramble bidsfolder outputfolder json [-h] [-s PATTERN] [-d] [-p PATTERN]

-Adds scrambled key-value versions of the json files in the BIDS input directory to the BIDS output directory.
+Adds scrambled key-value versions of the json files in the input directory to the output directory.
 If no
 preserve expression is specified, the default behavior is to null all values.

 options: